Short Bio

 EDUCATION

-1993-1994 Oregon College of Arts and Crafts, BFA and Certificate Program
+1993-1994 Oregon College of Art and Craft, BFA and Certificate Program (incomplete)

 1998-2000 Main Focus Bookbinding, Print making